ffmpeginteropx/FFmpegInteropX/README.md

 Now you can build the FFmpegInterop library.

-Simply open the Visual Studio solution file `FFmpegWin10.sln`, set one of the MediaPlayer[CS/CPP/JS] sample projects as StartUp project, and run.
+Simply open the Visual Studio solution file `FFmpegInterop.sln`, set one of the MediaPlayer[CS/CPP/JS] sample projects as StartUp project, and run.
 FFmpegInterop should build cleanly giving you the interop object as well as the selected sample MediaPlayer (C++, C# or JS) that show how to connect the MediaStreamSource to a MediaElement or Video tag for playback.

 ### Using the FFmpegInterop object